-Those who already know about it, know just how special this place is.
-There are many beach spots in the world, but what makes Sayulita unique is that while it has everything to offer to the most demanding tourists and continues to grow, it manages to keep the charm of the hippie surf culture that made it what it was in the first place.
+Those who really know Sayulita understand how special it is.
+There are many surf towns in the world, but what makes Sayulita unique is that while growth and change (due to its exploding popularity) continues to happen, it still manages to keep its original hippie surf town charm.

 Escaping The Crowd In Puerto Vallarta

-My favorite thing about Puerto Vallarta is that it is very well known and 45 minutes away from Sayulita – which keeps most of your average tourists visiting Mexico away from Sayulita.
+My favorite thing about Puerto Vallarta is that it is very well known and an hour away from Sayulita – which keeps most of your average tourists visiting Mexico away from Sayulita.